 3. Build Passive Income

 Passive income can be a great source when you’re planning for a mini-retirement.
+You can build up your nest egg and increase your net-worth overall.

 Besides that, you’re getting income when you’re on your mini-retirement, helping you when there are some unexpected situations or expenses.
 It never hurts to have some extra.